Keys to a successful digital transformation

 Digital transformations require cultural and behavioral changes like calculated risk taking, increased collaboration and customer centricity.

 Strengthening new habits and working practices through structured processes has long proven to be an activity that promotes organizational change.
 Another related key to positive change is the development of new forms of working practices.

-Employees who claim their companies have developed at least one new way of operating, such as continuous learning or open work environments, are more likely to report positive changes as part of their initiatives for change than others.
+Employees who claim their companies have developed at least one new way of operating, are more likely to report positive changes.

 Giving employees a say on where digitization can and should be taken is a very positive step that we would recommend.
 When employees generate their own ideas on where digitization could help the company, reporting a success is more likely.